By Helen Godfrey, MA, NCC, BCC, LPC

 “The most important thing in communication is hearing what isn’t said.” – Peter Drucker

-Do you walk into the office hunched over, walking slowly with a sad look on your face?
-Do you roll your eyes during meetings?
-Give a sideways glance to your friend when someone says something you don’t agree with?
+We all have difficult days and times when we are frustrated.
+When possible, find a supportive inner circle outside of work who will support you.
+At work, try to stay professional and have your body language match your professionalism.
 See what happens when you make an effort to be friendly to others.
 See what happens when you do smile.
 Nod your head in agreement during conversations, take notes during meetings and make friendly eye contact.
 Not only will you benefit from being positive, but people around you will benefit as well.
 If you are having an issue with someone, as the saying goes, praise in public and address problems in private.

 5. Energy